yench/3GettingandCleaningDataProject/README.md

 From the original dataset, a new, tidy dataset called `second` is generated in the following order:
  1. Training data and test data are labeled with descriptive variable names, which are the names of the features.
- 2. The training data and test data of the original dataset were merged to create one data set.
+ 2. The training data and test data of the original dataset were merged to create one single data set.
  3. Only the measurements on the mean and standard deviation for each measurement were extracted.
  4. Descriptive activity names (`walking`, `walking_upstairs`, `walking_downstairs`, `sitting`, `standing`, `laying`) were used to replace the integer numbers used in the original dataset.
  5. A second, tidy dataset with the average of each variable for each activity and each subject is generated.